Peter Keville

 by those who stayed behind

-to pick along a blue highway;
+to pick along a blue highway

-Savannah to Montgomery,
+looking west: Savannah to Montgomery,

 Selma, Vicksburg, Jackson …